marc2332/bliss/doc/docs/config_alias.md

 * Handle potential duplication of motor names in a beamline-wide configuration

-* Shorten key names e.g. in the hdf5 files while conserving uniqueness of the keys
+* Shorten counter names e.g. in the hdf5 files while conserving uniqueness of the keys

-Aliases are handled at the **session level**.
-In case they are added dynamically, they are not propagated to other instances of the session.
-If there is a python object in `setup_globals` or the `env_dict` of the [REPL]() that has a '*name*' or '*fullname*' property corresponding to the '*original_name*' it will be linked to this alias if not specified differently.
+Aliases are handled at the **global map level** within one instance of BLISS.
+In case they are added dynamically, they are not propagated to other instances, e.g when mulitple BLISS shells are running.

 ## Creation of aliases